zacanger/trash/README.md

 * personal config
 * implemented `_NET_SUPPORTED` and `_NET_ACTIVE_WINDOW` so xdotool can type stuff
 * removed the quit function as I don't use it
+* adjustable window border width, single window/fullscreen has no border

 CATWM
 =====